 Mr James Edward Fowler- Dixon, having walked 100 miles in a recorded time of 20 hours 36 minutes 8 seconds in a race at Lillie Bridge, Fulham, London in 1877, was elected President as he was designated as the senior and longest qualified person present, and so was given the auspicious membership number “1”.

 The founding Centurions were in part the same small group of walkers – including Hammond, Neville, and Barnes-Moss - who in 1907 founded the Southern Counties RWA. [see below the signatures of those early Centurions taken from Minute Book One]

-From the earliest events, 24 hour track races took their place alongside the epic road journeys which survived until road traffic pressures in the 1970s and 80s caused organisers to seek alternative courses, first around quiet rural lanes and then around parks and other “closed” spaces.
+From the earliest events, 24 hour track races took their place alongside the epic road journeys which survived until road traffic pressures in the 1970s and 80s caused organisers to seek alternative courses.
+These courses were first around quiet rural lanes and then around parks and other “closed” spaces.
 One attraction of the track has always been the opportunity it presents to achieve fast times under conditions which allow for close judging and support.
 The roads too have inspired some outstanding times and performances, many walkers favouring the experience of the “journey race.”

 From the early years of Centurion qualifying events, some excellent times were achieved.

 Tommy Hammond’s 1907 time of 18.13.37 was for the full 104 miles Brighton double journey.
 However, for some years, the 100 miles times on the Brighton road were not always recorded.

 Tommy Richardson (holder of the world 50 mile track record) was awarded Centurion number 100, in a time of 17.35.04 achieved in the 1936 Brighton event.

 - The Brighton double journey was organised by Surrey Walking Club 17 times between 1902 and 1967.

 Other point-to point events which took place in the 1950s: